atreyasha/spp-explainability/docs/develop.md

     3. Regex OOP

-        1. Add modes for using regex model
+        1. Add modes for regex search

-            1.  naive mode using existing regex

-            2.  handle unknown tokens on new data for mimic model -\> perhaps look for best possible match given context

-            3.  find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance
+            1.  find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance

-            4.  these modes should be coupled with performance improvements, evaluations and neural-model comparisons

-            5.  otherwise, this step can be ignored and delegated to improving compression with nearest neighbours

         2. Add visualization of regex ensemble with graphviz